Don’t Have All of Your Friends in One Basket

 Ellen- So I guess we would like to help you tweak your luck.
 If you have young kids, you are primed for this advice.

-Ellen- One of the most important groups in our lives is the “Baby Friends.”
+Ellen– One of the most important groups in our lives is the “Baby Friends.”
 These are a group of kids from our original playgroup.
 And I use the term “original” loosely.
-If the Bacholerette is a 5 on the pickiness scale of 10 (being so generous with this), then I am probably a 15.
+On a playgroup pickiness scale of 10, I’m probably a 15.

 Ellen- The playgroup members shifted around quite a bit in the beginning until the moms found a good fit.